OpenSSH SSH client (remote login program)

 -N Do not execute a remote command.
 This is useful for just forwarding ports (protocol version 2

-Specifies that the given port on the remote (server) host is to be forwarded to the given host and
+Specifies that the given port on the local (client) host is to be forwarded to the given host and

-port on the local side.
-This works by allocating a socket to listen to port on the remote side,
+port on the remote side.
+This works by allocating a socket to listen to port on the local side,

+from the remote machine.
 Port forwardings can also be specified in the configuration file.
-Privileged ports can be
+IPv6

 ssh connects and logs into the specified hostname (with optional user name).
 The user must prove his/her